 - SuperWomen: 100 Women-100 Sports, is published.
 The book shows everyone that female athletes come in all races, ages and body types and that there is a sport for everyone.

 - The XXVIII Olympic Games is held in Athens, Greece.
-Seventeen Travel & Training grant recipients compete for the United States, four of whom brought home medals in cycling, rowing, swimming and track and field.
+Seventeen Travel & Training Fund grant recipients compete for the United States, four of whom brought home medals in cycling, rowing, swimming and track & field.

-- San Antonio becomes the 3rd GoGirlGo! community project
+- San Antonio becomes the third GoGirlGo! community project

 - The Foundation publishes Women in the 2006 Olympic and Paralympic Winter Games: An Analysis of Participation, Leadership and Media Coverage.
 This report examined the extent to which both the international and U.S. sports communities provide equitable sports participation and leadership opportunities for women and assigned grades based on the assumption that men and women should have equal opportunities as athletes and leaders and be equally represented in media coverage.

 - Boston becomes the fourth GoGirlGo! community project

 - The Foundation publishes “Who’s Playing College Sports: Trends in Participation.”
 It provided the most accurate and comprehensive examination of participation trends to date.
 Data from almost every higher education institution in the country was analyzed utilizing data and methods that are free of the shortcomings present in previous research on this subject.